BethYouNow/younow.github.io/policy/en/partners_faq.md

 #### General

 1. What are "bars"?
  * Bars are the YouNow currency.
-Your fans buy bars and use them to purchase premium gifts that help them further engage with broadcasters and stand out from the crowd.
+Your fans buy bars and use them to purchase premium gifts that help them further engage with broadcasters and support them.

 2. How do I earn money?
  * You earn money during your broadcasts when you receive bars.
 You receive bars from the four premium gifts (see more details below).